 Roads in Ninh Binh

-The roads around Tam Coc and Trang An are rural, flat, and easy to ride.
+The roads around Tam Coc and Trang An are rural, flat, and fairly easy to ride.
 If you’re driving further afield though, apps like Google Maps will probably suggest taking the big motorways.
 Avoid them since they’re a real headache!
-Pick some random scenic roads through the rice fields instead.
-You probably don’t want to end up on a chaotic 3-lane motorway in Vietnam when there are far less stressful routes.
+The traffic is insane and can be very disorderly, so pick some random scenic roads through the rice fields instead.
+You probably don’t want to end up on a chaotic 3-lane motorway in Vietnam when there are far less stressful routes to take.

 Avoiding touts & hassle

 Staying in Ninh Binh seems mostly hassle-free, though one thing to keep in mind is that the Tam Coc boat tour is a known tourist trap.
 The boat people will pressure you to pay them more money or use tricks, like suggesting you buy products from them from a nearby seller (who they sell the product back to later).
 If you don’t like dealing with hustlers and touts, either be very firm or go with the Trang An boat tour instead.

 By the way, some blogs from a few years ago describe Ninh Binh as a hidden gem that’s almost entirely devoid of tourists, but I think this might set unreasonable expectations.
 While Ninh Binh doesn’t usually feature in the standard Vietnam itineraries, it’s become more known in recent years.